Guidebook Blocks

 Configure block settings:

-- Active: Toggle to enable/disable this block without deleting it
+- Active: Toggle to enable/disable this block

 Location-Based Blocks

-For blocks that reference physical locations (restaurants, attractions, etc.):
+For guide blocks that reference physical locations:

 -

-- Location Name: The business or place name
+- Location Name: Business or place name

-- Coordinates: Latitude and longitude for map placement
+- Coordinates: Latitude and longitude for mapping

 - Phone Number: Contact information

-- Rating: Optional star rating (1-5)
+- Rating: Google rating if available

 -